 Giving the appearance of long tubular steel poles, the metal structure of the Piano simply slots into the carved walnut shelves to build up a sturdy structure.

 Forming a grid of 49 storage squares, this shelving system is the ideal place to house a library of books and records or create a unique displays of decorative objet.

 To realise the full potential of this large bookshelf, place within the centre of the room to create a unique room divider.

 Delivery Service Order Value Cost 2 Man Furniture Delivery Orders Over £1000 FREE Orders Under £1000 £49

-How long will delivery take: If the items you are ordering are in stock we will be able to deliver your order within 3-5 working days.
+How long will delivery take: If the items you are ordering are in stock we will be able to deliver your order within 2 weeks.

 Orders with several items: If you are ordering more than 1 furniture item these will come in a single delivery when all items are available.